guille/download_tv/README.md

 ### Pending shows

-download_tv version 2.5.0 persists the list of shows it can't find on a given execution (when connecting to MyEpisodes, not for single show or file downloads).
+download_tv version 2.5.0 persists the list of shows it can't find on a given execution (when connecting to MyEpisodes, not for single show or file downloads) and it will try to find them again on following executions.
 This list can be viewed by passing the -p flag to the tv binary.
 The list can be cleared with the --clear-pending option.

 ### License